The concept of landlocked property is often confusing to first-time landowners.

-Express easements may not be possible if the neighboring landowner won’t sign a document out of court.
+However, express easements may not be possible if the neighboring landowner isn’t agreeable or won’t sign a document out of court.

-In this case, the process will be much longer.
+In this case, the process will be much longer (see point 3).

-8. Some states have laws governing “easement by necessity”
+8. Some states have laws allowing an “easement by necessity”

 You’ll need to do research depending on where you’re planning to buy landlocked property.